tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 When it comes to data ingestion, “dataset” and “data source” are treated the same, even though they’re actually just distant relatives that support the same mission.
 You create a dataset in Power BI whenever you use the Get Data feature.
 It’s what allows you to connect and import data, including from live data sources.

 A dataset stores all the details about the data source and its security credentials.
 A data source is where all the data stored in the dataset is derived, which can be a proprietary application data source, a relational database, or a stand-alone file storage alternative such as a hard drive or file share.

+## Building Data Models
+Power BI is a data-model-based reporting tool.
+These are the key characteristics of data models:
+- Tables hold meaningful data.
+- Relationships exist between the loaded tables with data.
+- Formulas, also known as measures, apply business rules to the raw data to extract, transform, and load data to create meaningful business insights.